techidaily/site-techtrends/source/_posts/breaking-barriers-apple-endorses-legislation-promoting-device-repairability.md

      data-ad-format="auto"
      data-full-width-responsive="true"></ins>

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://article-files.techidaily.com/new-2024-approved-reality-beyond-boundaries-grasping-the-metaverse-through-6-models/"><u>[New] 2024 Approved  Reality Beyond Boundaries  Grasping the Metaverse Through 6 Models</u></a></li>
-<li><a href="https://youtube-blog.techidaily.com/approved-activating-or-deactivating-user-feedback-on-videos/"><u>2024 Approved  Activating or Deactivating User Feedback on Videos</u></a></li>
-<li><a href="https://techtrends.techidaily.com/all-you-need-to-know-about-the-forthcoming-apple-personal-assistant-pricing-forecasts-debut-date-and-potential-capabilities/"><u>All You Need to Know About the Forthcoming Apple Personal Assistant: Pricing Forecasts, Debut Date & Potential Capabilities</u></a></li>
-<li><a href="https://techtrends.techidaily.com/1722863391233-comprehensive-overview-of-apples-newest-gadget-the-series-8-watch-includes-launch-date-specifications-pricing-info-and-more/"><u>Comprehensive Overview of Apple's Newest Gadget - The Series 8 Watch Includes Launch Date, Specifications, Pricing Info and More!</u></a></li>
-<li><a href="https://techtrends.techidaily.com/disabling-features-on-your-new-iphone-15-pro-a-step-by-step-guide/"><u>Disabling Features on Your New iPhone 15 Pro: A Step-by-Step Guide</u></a></li>
-<li><a href="https://techtrends.techidaily.com/expert-strategies-for-efficiently-utilizing-google-geminis-features/"><u>Expert Strategies for Efficiently Utilizing Google Gemini's Features</u></a></li>
-<li><a href="https://techtrends.techidaily.com/how-to-easily-screenshot-your-windows-11-desktop-a-4-step-guide/"><u>How to Easily Screenshot Your Windows 11 Desktop: A 4-Step Guide</u></a></li>
-<li><a href="https://techtrends.techidaily.com/how-to-identify-and-correct-a-408-request-timeout-problem-effectively/"><u>How to Identify and Correct a 408 Request Timeout Problem Effectively</u></a></li>
-<li><a href="https://review-topics.techidaily.com/how-to-upgrade-or-downgrade-iphone-13-mini-drfone-by-drfone-ios-system-repair-ios-system-repair/"><u>How To Upgrade or Downgrade iPhone 13 mini? | Dr.fone</u></a></li>
-<li><a href="https://android-location-track.techidaily.com/in-2024-3-ways-to-track-oneplus-nord-n30-se-without-them-knowing-drfone-by-drfone-virtual-android/"><u>In 2024, 3 Ways to Track OnePlus Nord N30 SE without Them Knowing | Dr.fone</u></a></li>
-<li><a href="https://iphone-transfer.techidaily.com/in-2024-how-to-transfer-everything-from-apple-iphone-13-mini-to-iphone-drfone-by-drfone-transfer-from-ios/"><u>In 2024, How to Transfer Everything from Apple iPhone 13 mini to iPhone | Dr.fone</u></a></li>
-<li><a href="https://fox-direct.techidaily.com/in-2024-photographic-advantages-with-quantum-hdr-mastery/"><u>In 2024, Photographic Advantages with Quantum HDR Mastery</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/in-2024-ultimate-guide-to-free-pptp-vpn-for-beginners-on-realme-narzo-60-pro-5g-drfone-by-drfone-virtual-android/"><u>In 2024, Ultimate Guide to Free PPTP VPN For Beginners On Realme Narzo 60 Pro 5G | Dr.fone</u></a></li>
-<li><a href="https://android-pokemon-go.techidaily.com/in-2024-why-does-the-pokemon-go-battle-league-not-available-on-oppo-a58-4g-drfone-by-drfone-virtual-android/"><u>In 2024, Why does the pokemon go battle league not available On Oppo A58 4G | Dr.fone</u></a></li>
-<li><a href="https://facebook-clips.techidaily.com/master-the-art-of-livestreaming-tech-tips-for-iosandroid-users/"><u>Master the Art of Livestreaming  Tech Tips for iOS/Android Users</u></a></li>
-<li><a href="https://techtrends.techidaily.com/navigating-steams-refund-policy-what-you-need-to-know/"><u>Navigating Steam's Refund Policy - What You Need to Know</u></a></li>
-<li><a href="https://techtrends.techidaily.com/perfect-star-trek-movie-marathon-path-from-first-film-to-last/"><u>Perfect Star Trek Movie Marathon Path From First Film to Last</u></a></li>
-<li><a href="https://techtrends.techidaily.com/projecting-perfection-integrating-amazons-fire-tv-with-a-projector/"><u>Projecting Perfection: Integrating Amazon's Fire TV with a Projector</u></a></li>
-<li><a href="https://win-forum.techidaily.com/social-engagement-hubs-unite-facebook-twitter-instagram-and-youtube-insights/"><u>Social Engagement Hubs Unite: Facebook, Twitter, Instagram, and Youtube Insights.</u></a></li>
-<li><a href="https://snapchat-videos.techidaily.com/step-by-step-guide-to-masterful-snapchat-editing-for-2024/"><u>Step-by-Step Guide to Masterful Snapchat Editing for 2024</u></a></li>
-<li><a href="https://techtrends.techidaily.com/step-by-step-instructions-on-how-to-hook-up-your-pc-to-your-television-through-hdmi/"><u>Step-by-Step Instructions on How to Hook Up Your PC to Your Television Through HDMI</u></a></li>
-<li><a href="https://techtrends.techidaily.com/stream-the-complete-star-wars-trilogy-in-order-with-disney-plus/"><u>Stream The Complete Star Wars Trilogy in Order with Disney Plus.</u></a></li>
-<li><a href="https://techtrends.techidaily.com/streamline-your-digital-album-tips-for-deleting-select-photos-from-icloud-maintaining-originals-on-iphone/"><u>Streamline Your Digital Album: Tips for Deleting Select Photos From iCloud, Maintaining Originals on iPhone</u></a></li>
-<li><a href="https://techtrends.techidaily.com/the-essential-technique-of-cmos-resetting-reviving-pc-performance-by-reinitializing-bios-data/"><u>The Essential Technique of CMOS Resetting: Reviving PC Performance by Reinitializing BIOS Data</u></a></li>
-<li><a href="https://techtrends.techidaily.com/the-ultimate-guide-to-efficiently-using-measure-in-your-android-device/"><u>The Ultimate Guide to Efficiently Using Measure in Your Android Device</u></a></li>
-<li><a href="https://techtrends.techidaily.com/the-ultimate-techniques-to-find-someones-professional-email-id/"><u>The Ultimate Techniques to Find Someone’s Professional Email ID</u></a></li>
-<li><a href="https://techtrends.techidaily.com/1722864865940-the-ultimate-walkthrough-personalize-the-look-of-your-pc-change-windows-10-taskbar-colors-today/"><u>The Ultimate Walkthrough: Personalize the Look of Your PC - Change Windows 10 Taskbar Colors Today</u></a></li>
-<li><a href="https://some-skills.techidaily.com/toggle-between-normal-and-pip-views-for-youtube-app-on-ios-for-2024/"><u>Toggle Between Normal and PIP Views for Youtube App on iOS for 2024</u></a></li>
-<li><a href="https://techtrends.techidaily.com/troubleshooting-techniques-for-improving-your-wi-fi-speed/"><u>Troubleshooting Techniques for Improving Your Wi-Fi Speed</u></a></li>
-<li><a href="https://techtrends.techidaily.com/unlocking-the-blue-tick-the-path-to-authenticating-your-identity-on-the-renamed-social-platform/"><u>Unlocking the Blue Tick: The Path to Authenticating Your Identity on the Renamed Social Platform</u></a></li>
-<li><a href="https://video-content-creator.techidaily.com/updated-video-editing-made-easy-a-comprehensive-guide-to-windows-movie-maker-for-2024/"><u>Updated Video Editing Made Easy A Comprehensive Guide to Windows Movie Maker for 2024</u></a></li>
-<li><a href="https://techtrends.techidaily.com/wirelessly-stream-with-more-space-connecting-fire-stick-to-a-projector-tutorial/"><u>Wirelessly Stream with More Space: Connecting Fire Stick to a Projector Tutorial</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://parisrhonecom.sjv.io/c/5597632/1922358/21553" target="_top" id="1922358"><img src="//a.impactradius-go.com/display-ad/21553-1922358" border="0" alt="" width="1080" height="1080"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1922358/21553" style="position:absolute;visibility:hidden;" border="0" />